github-young/zotero-better-authors/README.md

 ## Features

-- Display the last author (corresponding author) in a new column as it is usually more important than the first author.
+- Display the last author in a new column as it is usually more important than the first author.
 - Support changing the display style of the first name: full or initials.
+- Display the first N authors together with the last author
+- Customize the displayed authors style including: separators and orders.

-## Screenshot
+## Usage & Screenshots

-The display mode can be switched in the plugin settings.
+The displayed content and style can be customized in the plugin settings.

-Full name:
+Here are two examples:

+Full name of the last author:

 ![full name](image_full.png)

-Initials:
+Initials of the first 2 authors and the \*last author:

 ![initials](image_short.png)